 Overall, living openly in Lubbock is managable.
 Although there are times when you will know how to step up or pull back from conversations/situations that may lead to you feeling unsafe and uncomfortable.
 There are times when the old saying; "You learn to pick your battles!", seems to have originated here.

-In 2014, HRC (Human Rights Campaign) released rankings of 353 cities around the country in terms of LGBT equality.
-The cities, including 22 in Texas, were graded on a scale of zero to 100.
-Lubbock scored zero.
+In 2019, HRC (Human Rights Campaign) released rankings around the country in terms of LGBT equality.
+The cities, including 24 in Texas, were graded on a scale of zero to 100.
+Lubbock scored 26.

 The HRC’s Municipal Equality Index rates cities on six broad categories: non-discrimination laws, relationship recognition, the municipality as an employer, municipal services, law enforcement, and overall relationship with the LGBT community.

 Each city started with a score of zero and was awarded points for meeting certain criteria.